When purchasing a handgun for the first time, beginners often find themselves overwhelmed by the many options available.

 Additionally, consider the recoil of the firearm.
 Opting for a handgun with manageable recoil will make it easier to maintain control and improve accuracy.

 As a beginner, starting with an affordable and widely available handgun is wise.
 This ensures that you can easily find ammunition, accessories, and spare parts for your chosen firearm.

 Consider your budget and the cost of ongoing maintenance and ammunition when deciding.

 The Best Handguns for Beginners

 Let’s take a look at some of the best handguns for beginners.
 Our top picks are based on their caliber, size, capacity, reliability, and ease of use.

 Built for Beginners

 There are several firearms available today that I could list as one of the seven best handguns for the new shooter.
-To make the list, a firearm has to meet the following:
+To make a list, a firearm has to meet the following:

 Note: The compatibility between gun and shooter depends upon the shooter.
 It depends on how big their hands are, what they're looking for in a gun, and what they need it to do.

-These firearms are about as safe as you can get, without actually having a manual safety that you have to flip off.
+These firearms are about as safe as you can get without having a manual safety that you must flip off.
 They are also easy to field strip and clean.